Udit-Arora17/Udit-Arora/README.md

 # Hey!
 I'm Udit 👋

 I'm 12 and I love coding in Python!
-I’m still learning, but I’m super excited to make cool projects and get better every day. 🐍✨
+I’m still learning, but I’m super excited to make cool projects and get better every day. 🐍👨‍🏫

 ---

-## Stuff I've Made So Far
-- 🎮 A Rock Paper Scissors game — because everyone loves playing that!
-- 📊 A Student Report Card Generator — helps you calculate grades easily!

----

 ## What I’m Working On Now (Short Term Goals)
-- Currently learning OOP(Object Oriented Programming)
+- Currently learning Advanced Python

 ## What is my plan?
 (Long term Goals)
 - Go into the field of data science and machine learning